-Mycorrhizal fungi are a UK species of fungi that occur naturally in the soil.
-Mycorrhizal fungi have a special symbiotic growing relationship with some plants, they effectively work together to create a stronger, wider reaching root system for the plant.
+Mycorrhizal fungi are beneficial fungi species that occur naturally in the soil.
+Mycorrhizal fungi have special symbiotic growing relationships with some plants, the plant and the fungi effectively work together to create a stronger, wider reaching root system for the plant.
 This expanded root system helps the plant to reach further for food and water, enabling the plant to better withstand drought and stress.
-The mycorrhizal fungi empower the plant to assist it to establish more quickly after planting.
+The mycorrhizal fungi empower the plant, assisting the plant to enable it to establish more quickly after planting.
 You can purchase a concentrated amount of these beneficial fungi at nurseries and garden centres.
 Mycorrhizal fungi are ideal to use when planting bare root roses, trees, shrubs, fruit trees, and bushes, and this is the ideal time to plant these bare root plants.

 This is also a good time to assess and re-evaluate your garden.
 As long as the ground isn’t frozen or waterlogged, you can move plants that have become too big for their current situation; although you may need some help and assistance if you’re moving a big plant or tree.
 Using a fork, always lift as large a root ball as is possible.
-It’s worth applying some mycorrhizal fungi to help the plant establish its roots in a new position, and stake if necessary when re-planting, adding home-made compost or your own soil improver to enrich the soil, then apply a mulch to conserve moisture and help suppress weeds.
-It’s often good to have a rearrange, you could improve your garden, and the view from your house or flat, so it’s worthwhile taking time out for a cup of tea, to check whether you’re making the most of your plants and garden.
+It’s worth applying some mycorrhizal fungi to your plant’s roots, to help the plant establish itself in a new position, and stake if necessary when re-planting.
+Apply a mulch of home-made or peat-free compost to help provide extra nutrients, conserve moisture, and help suppress weeds.
+It’s often good to have a rearrange, you could improve your garden, and the view from your house or flat, so it’s worthwhile taking time out for a cup of tea, to check whether you’re making the most of your plants and garden!

 Wash up pots and trays.
-It’s a boring, but necessary job, not only will you feel virtuous afterwards, but you’ll be ready for seed sowing in the spring, and ready for any cuttings or bulbs you wish to plant before spring!
+It’s a boring, but necessary job, not only will you feel virtuous afterwards, but you’ll be ready for seed sowing in the spring, and ready for any spur of the moment jobs, like taking cuttings or planting up any bulbs you wish to plant before spring!

 If you want to sow seeds now, then it’s a good time to sow Sweet Peas, use deep pots like Rootrainers, which allow for, and encourage the sweet pea’s long roots.
 Hardy broad bean varieties such as ‘Aquadulce Claudia’ can be sown outside, but do protect your plants from pigeons or they will eat your crops.
 As the weather gets colder it is worth protecting the crop with fleece or Enviromesh, which will provide extra protection from the worst of the elements, as well as from pigeons.